Crypto-TII/TLS1.3/rust/readme.md

 # Installation

-Private keys, server/client certificate chains, and CA root stores are all fixed in the code.
+Private keys, server/client certificate chains, and CA root stores are all currently fixed in the code.

 Typically keys chains and key stores would be kept in external files, but in an IoT setting there may not be a file system.
+(However private keys and certificate chains can now be read from files if so desired - see *main.rs*.)
 In this code the root certificate store is in the source code file *cacerts.rs*.
 The CA root code can be updated using the *convert.cpp* utility.

-For the client the private key and certificate are stored in the source code file *clientcert.rs*.
+For the client an example private key and certificate are stored in the source code file *clientcert.rs*.
-However in an IoT setting the private key may be stored in secure hardware.
+In an IoT setting the private key may actually be stored in secure hardware.

-For the server the private key and certificate are stored in the source code file *servercert.rs*.
-In the same file can be found the STEK (Session Ticket Encryption Key), which should be random and unique for each server instance.
+For the server some example private keys and certificate chains are stored in the source code file *servercert.rs*.

 Ensure that the latest version of Rust is installed on your machine.
-For later tests you will also need to install OpenSSL.
+For later tests you will also need to install OpenSSL 3.5+.
 First clone the repository and move to the *TLS13/rust* directory (where this README is)

 The Rust implementation uses a SAL based on the MIRACL and TLSECC cryptographic libraries, where TLSECC supports the elliptic curve cryptography and MIRACL supports everything else.
 To install from this directory (TLS1.3/rust) proceed as follows.
 In the unlikely event that yours is a 32-bit environment change 64 to 32 in two places.

 	git clone https://github.com/miracl/core.git
 	cd core/rust